evkx/evkx.github.io/content/models/volkswagen/id.4/ID.4_Pro/_index.md

 ## Performance

-The Volkswagen ID.4 Pro has a maximum power of 128 KW (174 hp/172 bhp).
-The total torque is 310 nm (229 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 10.4 seconds.
+The Volkswagen ID.4 Pro has a maximum power of 210 KW (286 hp/282 bhp).
+The total torque is 545 nm (402 ft-lb).
+It performs the 0-100km/h sprint (0-62mph) in 6.7 seconds.
 The top speed is 160 km/h.

 ## Battery, range, and charging

 The battery has a gross capacity of 82kWh and a net capacity of 77kWh, meaning you have a 5kWh buffer for protection.
 (6.1%).

-The [WLTP range](../../../../guides/understandingrange/wltp/) varies from 529 to 409 km (329-254 mi), depending on car options.
-Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 14.6kWh/100km for the basic version and 18.8kWh/100km for the top trim version for the WLTP standard test.
+The [WLTP range](../../../../guides/understandingrange/wltp/) is 529 km (329 mi).
+The consumption is 14.6kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 135kW.
 A full charge from 0 - 100% would take 62 minutes, while a more common scenario of 10-80% would take 35 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 2% to 43%, resulting in an actual charge speed, including time loss, of 101kW.
 Each charge session would take 19 minutes and 43 seconds.